PrimalHQ/primal-android-app/app/src/main/github/release-notes/github.md

-## Features
+## Changes
-- Implemented network settings screen;
-- Implemented connectivity status for relays and caching service;
+- Implemented Date of Birth and Full Name in wallet activation
+- Implemented no content state in feeds
-- Implemented adding and removing relays;
+- Improved feed syncing and networking layer
-- Implemented resetting relays to default settings;
-- Implemented writing to bootstrap relays if user relays not found;
+- Added updating relays when opening Network screen
-- Implemented support for unified QR codes for Bitcoin;
+- Added smaller screens support for transaction editor screen

-## Fixes
-- Fixed handling 'lightning:lnurl' and 'lightning:lnbc' in wallet;
-- Updated QR code wallet LN value to 'lightning:lnurl' and 'lightning:lnbc';
+- Fixed missing link preview thumbnail CDN images
+- Changed month abbr. from 'm' to 'mo' in feeds